everzet/metronome/metronome-cli/README.md

 Or via npx:

 ```
-npx @everzet/metronome-cli expect "nps will increase to 8 in 3 days"
+npx -p @everzet/metronome-cli metronome-cli expect "nps will increase to 8 in 3 days"
 ```

 If your expectation is valid, you would see a breakdown of meter, direction, measure and example